 As a result, this means there is a need for online businesses to access a wide range of packaging options in order to ship their products.

 For years, this need was filled with cardboard boxes produced to standard sizes, resulting in a need for additional – and often excessive – fillers such as bubble wrap.
 Consumer trends, however, are changing, as are levels of environmental awareness, meaning traditional packaging methods are no longer acceptable.

 Consequently, online businesses need to find more customer friendly packaging options.
 Here, we look at seven such customer-friendly packaging options:

 The internet is full of customers commenting on the fact that their products were shipped in boxes that were much too big for the items inside.
 And, while seeing an Instagram post of someone sitting in a large box that was used to deliver a small bottle of shampoo can be funny, it’s actually quite frustrating for customers who are left having to get rid of the packaging.

-Today, technology such as Box on Demand means that your packaging can be made to fit the products themselves, something customers will no doubt appreciate – especially if that packaging can fit through a letterbox.
+Today, technology such as Right Size means that your packaging can be made to fit the products themselves, something customers will no doubt appreciate – especially if that packaging can fit through a letterbox.

 - Pack Smartly

 If customers order more than one item from you, think about how these can be packaged to reduce the amount of packaging you use and the risk of any damage.
 Can items be stored inside each other, for example, or can you use softer products to cushion those that are more breakable?

 Most packaging is mass produced, meaning it may contain chemicals that can harm the environment or cause allergic reactions in humans.
 Consumers are increasingly aware of the impact chemicals can have and want products and packaging made from less harmful alternatives.